Senate (France)

 The Senate (Sénat, [sena]) is the upper house of the French Parliament, with the lower house being the National Assembly, the two houses constituting the legislature of France.
-The French Senate is made up of 348 senators (sénateurs and sénatrices) elected by part of the country's local councillors (in indirect elections), as well as by representatives of French citizens living abroad.
+It is made up of 348 senators (sénateurs and sénatrices) elected by part of the country's local councillors in indirect elections.
 Senators have six-year terms, with half of the seats up for election every three years.
+They represent France's departments (328), overseas collectivities (8) and citizens abroad (12).

+Senators' mode of election varies upon their constituency's population size: in the less populated constituencies (one or two seats), they are elected individually, whereas in more populated ones (three seats or more), they are elected on lists.
+It is common for senators to hold dual mandates, such as in a regional council or departmental council.

-The Senate enjoys less prominence than the first, or lower house, the National Assembly, which is elected on direct universal ballot and upon the majority of which the Government has to rely: in case of disagreement, the Assembly can in many cases have the last word, although the Senate keeps a role in some key procedures, such as constitutional amendments and most importantly legislation about itself.
+The Senate enjoys less prominence than the National Assembly, which is elected on direct universal ballot and upon the majority of which the Government relies: in case of disagreement, the Assembly can in many cases have the last word, although the Senate keeps a role in some key procedures, such as constitutional amendments.
+However, following the 2024 snap legislative election and the ensuing political fragmentation in the Assembly, the newly-outed Barnier government held a working majority in the Senate but not in the Assembly, a first under the Fifth Republic, marking "a form of strengthening of the Senate".

-Bicameralism was first introduced in France in 1795; as in many countries, it assigned the second chamber with the role of moderating the first, although for a long time as an ally of the executive.
+Bicameralism was first introduced in France amid the French Revolution in 1795; as in many countries, it assigned the upper chamber with the role of moderating the lower, although for a long time as an ally of the executive.
 The present selection mode of the Senate dates back to the start of the Third Republic, when it was turned into what Léon Gambetta famously called a "grand council of the communes of France".
-Over time, it developed a sense of independence as a "guardian of the institutions" and "guardian of liberties", favoured by the fact that senators are on average older than members of the National Assembly, and join the house in the last part of their career.
+Over time, it developed a sense of independence as a "guardian of the institutions" and "guardian of liberties", favoured by the fact that senators are on average older than deputies in the Assembly, joining the Senate in the later part of their career.
 Debates in the Senate tend to be less tense and generally receive less media coverage.
 As a result of its election relying on what is often summed up as rural mayors, it has had a right-wing majority since 1958, with only a three-year exception in 2011–2014.
-The left has historically opposed the very existence of a second chamber, while the right defends it, and controversies over the Senate's role are revived from time to time.
-The common phrase "a Senator’s pace" (un train de sénateur) mocks the upper house's perceived slow rhythm and readiness to let new legislation die.

-The president of the Senate is to step in as Acting President of France in case of an incapacitation or a vacancy, which last happened in 1974.
-The current officeholder is Gérard Larcher.
+The President of the Senate is to step in as acting President of France in case of an incapacitation or a vacancy, which last happened in 1974.
+The officeholder also appoints three members of the Constitutional Council.
+Since 2014, Gérard Larcher has been President of the Senate.

 The Senate is housed inside the Luxembourg Palace in the 6th arrondissement of Paris.
-It is guarded by Republican Guards.
+Like the National Assembly, it is guarded by Republican Guards.
 In front of the building lies the Senate's garden, the Jardin du Luxembourg, open to the public.